 Book online: use the new system to to book appointments online (see below)

 In order to provide a high quality of health care, we recommend that you schedule appointments with the same doctor, who can become familiar with you and your health needs.

 Plan to arrive at least 10 to 15 minutes before your appointment to allow for check-in and the completion of paperwork.
 Some appointments may require you to arrive 30 minutes prior to your appointment.
 You will be advised when you book the appointment.If you are late for an appointment, it may be cancelled and need to be rebooked for another time.
 There will also be a fee if you do not properly cancel your appointment – please see our cancellation policy for more information.

-Although there is a drop-in option at Health & Wellness, some visits require a booked appointment.
+Although there is a drop-in option at the Health & Wellness Centre, some visits require a booked appointment.

 1. Student Card (TCard)